dingxiao/dari/docs/documentation/tutorial.md

 }
 {% endhighlight %}

-Let's check out our updated model with the `db-schema` tool.
+Let's check out our updated model with the **db-schema** tool.
 Remember to manually reload the application if it does not do it automatically.
 Select `Poll` and `User Repsonse` from the dropdown.

 ![Poll Example 10](img/tutorial/poll10.png)

 Now that we have a full working model lets create some polls and responses that we can play with.
-Back to the `code` tool!
-Execute the following code:
+Back to the **code** editor!
+Execute the following code in the PLAYGROUND:

 {% highlight java %}
 public class Code {